European Middleware Initiative: License

 There is no common EMI license though all licenses used by EMI are open-source.
 Each product has a long history behind its own license.
 Most are Apache or BSD.

 dCache products are released under the dCache Software License but they adopted the Affero General Public License from 1 January 2012.

 Products

 The EMI products (components of the release) can be grouped in four categories (areas): computing, data, security and infrastructure.

 The first release of the software is composed of 56 products packaged for Scientific Linux 5 (32, 64bit).

 The second release is also made of 56 products which are available for Scientific Linux 5 64bit and Scientific Linux 6 64bit.
 A subset of services is also available for Debian 6 64bit with more planned with the updates.

 The third and final release contains 61 products for the Scientific Linux 5 64bit (480 packages), Scientific Linux 6 64bit (474 packages) and Debian 6 (233 packages) Linux distributions.
 All components are supported on the Scientific Linux platforms while some are not on Debian.

-Releases

-EMI releases are of two types.
-Major releases include most if not all components and Component Releases which is related to a single product.

-A collection of components may be released as an update to a major release.

-Major releases

-Major releases are delivered once per year.
-Three planned major releases were named after European mountains.